 Making or receiving an international transfer

 When making or receiving an international transfer, you need bring your identity documents and the relevant exchange control documents.

-If you have don’t have a transaction account at Standard Bank, you will also need to bring proof of your residential address not older than three months.
+If you don’t have a transactional account at Standard Bank, you will also need to bring proof of your residential address not older than three months.

 When ordering your travel forex, you will need to provide:

 - a valid ticket to a foreign destination